hmosqueraturner/docs-hub/docs/projects/scene-controller.md

-# Real-time GLB Controller
+# 🎬 Real-time Omniverse Scene Ctrl

 ## Description
-visualization of 3D models and multimedia assets
+Visualization of 3D models and multimedia assets using glb/glt or glb + tsx to interact with the content.

 ---